wehlutyk/thesis/content/4-discussion.md

 The examples above, and the variability they illustrate, testify to the fact that different subjects can interpret the same utterance in strongly divergent ways.
 Subjects do not only differ on their performance in accurately reproducing the utterances presented, their productions also signal that different meanings can be constructed from the same root utterance (such differences accumulate, as was illustrated by the divergence of branches observed in the previous chapter).
 Part of this observation is commonplace, as the meaning of an utterance depends in obvious ways on the context in which it is produced or read, such as when deictics are used (words such as "today" or "here", which are context-bound by nature).
-However, most isolated utterances are under-specified in a way that makes them much more dependent on the context and on the interaction they appear in then what deictics suggest.
+However, most isolated utterances are under-specified in a way that makes them much more dependent on the context and on the interaction they appear in than what deictics suggest.

 Consider once again utterance \ref{u:party}.
 With no further context, it is not clear what party the speaker is referring to, who the participants were, or why the speaker is asking about it.